Quick Pickled Onions

 Ingredients measured out to make pickled onions: red onion, water, apple cider vinegar, maple syrup and sea salt.

-• apple cider vinegar – not all pickled onion recipes call for apple cider vinegar (ACV), but that’s what I prefer to use.
-If you’re new around here, you might not know my obsession with apple cider vinegar.
-ACV has a ton of great health benefits and works in a wide variety of recipes – everything from detox drinks to salad dressings and brussels sprouts.
+• apple cider vinegar – not all pickled onion recipes call for apple cider vinegar (ACV), but that’s what I prefer to use as ACV has a ton of great health benefits.
+That said, you can totally use white vinegar for this recipe.

 • water – mixed with the apple cider vinegar for more liquid.

 • sugar – you just need 1 Tablespoon of sugar.
-I used maple syrup, but you can also use coconut sugar or any sugar you have on hand.
+I used maple syrup, but you can also use honey, cane sugar, coconut sugar or any sugar you have on hand.

 • sea salt – a crucial ingredient for pickling anything!